Spiritual Fathers and Sons

 Fathers in a General Sense

-Paul indicates to the church in Corith in 1 Corinthians 4:14-17, that because they came to the Lord through his ministry; they were (in a general sense) children to him through the gospel.
+Paul indicates to the church at Corinth in 1 Corinthians 4:14-17, that because they came to the Lord through his ministry; they were (in a general sense) children to him through the gospel.
 They were born again through his ministry, so in a way, he was a father to them.
 However, Paul says of Timothy that he is a "beloved son."
-So there is a difference between being a father to someone in the gospel ( in a general sense as some pastors may be to certain congregations), and walking in a true father/son relationship as Timothy and Paul did.
-Some pastors may only be one of the ten thousand instructors which Paul refers to.
+So there is a difference between being a father to someone in the gospel (in a general sense as some pastors may be to certain congregations), and walking in a true father/son relationship as Timothy and Paul did.
+Some pastors may only be one of the ten thousand instructors which Paul refers to in this passage.
 The Lord does things differently with different people in different locations and in different congregations.
 We must follow the guiding of the Holy Spirit if we desire to stay out of error.
 Copying other ministries or ministers can lead to disaster.
 We need the Spirit.

 Sons and Orphans